- Consolidated Revenues of $21.1B, Compared to $24.2B Last Year

 # # #

 Conference Call Information

 UPS CEO Carol Tomé and CFO Brian Newman will discuss third-quarter results with investors and analysts during a conference call at 8:30 a.m.
-ET, October 25, 2022.
+ET, October 26, 2023.
 That call will be open to others through a live Webcast.
 To access the call, go to www.investors.ups.com and click on “Earnings Conference Call.”
-Additional financial information is included in the detailed financial schedules being posted on www.investors.ups.com under “Quarterly Earnings and Financials” and as filed with the SEC as an exhibit to our Current Report on Form 8-K.
+Additional financial information is included in the detailed financial schedules being posted on www.investors.ups.com under “Quarterly Earnings and Financials” and as furnished to the SEC as an exhibit to our Current Report on Form 8-K.